-Table 7.2: Observed and model spectroscopic/seismic properties and upper limits on the magnetic field of 24 WDs the forbidden region at some period P, that magnetic field strength suppresses a g mode of period P. The boundary of the forbidden region is demarcated by $v_B^{\ell}$ evaluated at $B{r,crit}$ .
+theory) would also magnetically suppress the mode.
+Under the present assumptions, such asymmetries must therefore be non-magnetic in origin.
+Accordingly, if a field contour is in the forbidden region at some period P, that magnetic field strength suppresses a g mode of period P. The boundary of the forbidden region is demarcated by v_B^{l} evaluated at $B{r,crit}$.
 The vertical gray lines show the estimated central components of the multiplets, including those too incomplete for an asymmetry measurement.
-The suppression constraint $B{r,supp}$ (the dotted red stripe) can be read off the diagram by finding the weakest-field $v_B^{\ell}$ contour which intersects with all vertical gray lines before entering the forbidden region.
+The suppression constraint $B{r,supp}$ (the dotted red stripe) can be read off the diagram by finding the weakest-field v_B^{l} contour which intersects with all vertical gray lines before entering the forbidden region.